BryanQuigley/keepsummertime.com/about.md

 ### fix some text?
 Everything you see is editable on [Github](https://github.com/BryanQuigley/keepsummertime.com).
 The biggest thing you could do right now is share it though!

-You can also send me a message at summertime AT BryanQuigley.com.

 ### Built on